Tribal Learning: How to Spread Agile Quickly, Inside Your Company

 1. The Practices

 The Practices are the 16 practices listed above.
 These are the practices every Agile team find themselves doing when doing Scrum, doing retrospectives, engaging in Sprint planning etc. These are learning practices for teams, tribes and organizations.
-A tribe is a group of about 20 to 150 people and includes your informal network of friends at work.
+A tribe is a group of about 20 to 150 people and includes the informal network of friends you maintain inside your organization.

 Authorization is the right to do work.
 If you are a manager with the authority to convene meetings, you already have authorization to do these practices in your company.
 And once you are doing them, you can teach this, and conspire with others to do the same.